tuzov/os-preparation-ansible/roles/luks_encryption/README.md

 - For critical data, consider implementing additional backup strategies
 - The keyfiles are generated automatically and should be securely stored
 - Mounts do not survive reboot as keyfile is located on `/dev/shm`
+- To copy keyfiles and headers to remote machines after reboot, please use the included `copy-luks-keys.yaml` playbook